Arenukvern/graphback/packages/graphback-runtime-dexie/README.md

 ## Limitations:

+No MongoDB supported.
+This limitation is unfortunate because somewhere in linked packages there is a wrong ObjectID comparation.
 No nested filters
 No indexed search - filter implemented in raw ts
 No timestamps (`@versioned` is not works, maybe some another too)